 Right off the bat, Igloo promises more from the BMX 25.
 They boast it has "20% thicker foam" and can maintain four days of ice retention, though admit that such results are achieved under their controlled tests.
-We found that the BMX 25 can keep food below the FDA-approved temperature of 40 degrees Fahrenheit for 2.6 days.
-Impressively, this score beats that of the Yeti Roadie by several hours.
-We think that's pretty impressive, especially for a cooler with such a low relative price tag compared to the competition.
+We found that under torturous conditions the BMX 25 can keep food below the FDA-approved temperature of 40 degrees Fahrenheit for 2.6 days.
+Impressively, this score beats that of all the other personal-sized competition we tested by several hours.
+We think that's pretty impressive, especially for a cooler with such a low relative price tag.
 The shape of the cooler base holds most of the bottom slightly elevated from a flat surface, which also aids in its insulatory value.

 However, we feel that the dark grey coloring likely works against this cooler if you do happen to leave it in the sun, which may change the longevity of those cooler temperatures from our test results (which were performed indoors with a controlled, hot temperature).
 Additionally, though the lid feels like a tight fit, it isn't watertight, and therefore is letting cold air escape and warm air enter, unlike some beefier models that have freezer-quality gaskets keeping their contents separate from the outside air.
 Overall, we found the Igloo insulation to be pretty good for its size and are quite impressed with its performance in our insulation tests.